 OPPORTUNITIES EMAIL LIST

-Be sure to sign up for our Special Reporting Initiatives email list.
+Be sure to sign up for our Special Reporting Projects email list.
 We will send out email announcements every time a new reporting opportunity opens.

-The Mongabay Reporting Network (MRN) is a program that provides opportunities for journalists around the world to report on key conservation stories.
+Mongabay Special Reporting Projects are opportunities that provides opportunities for journalists around the world to report on key conservation stories.
 Current opportunities include: